HanyOsama145/HanyOsama/README.md

 ### 👨‍💻 About Me

-I am a Computer Engineering undergraduate at the Arab Academy for Science, Technology and Maritime Transport (Expected Graduation: 2027).
+I am a Computer Engineering undergraduate at the Arab Academy for Science, Technology and Maritime Transport.

 * **President, CPC Club:** Leading the Competitive Programming Club at AAST.
 * **Problem Setter & Judge:** IEEEXTREME 19.0 Global Competition.